swiftlang/swift-evolution/proposals/NNNN-mixins.md

 }
 ```

+Note that `super` syntax can also be used for calling supertype members, as in classes.

 ### Mixin inheritance

 If a single mixin is mixed-in using different paths, then only one copy of it will be kept in the final struct/class.
 Example: